Berg Municipality (Troms)

-Berg is a former municipality that was located in the old Troms county, Norway.
+Berg is a former municipality in Troms county, Norway.
 The municipality existed from 1838 until its dissolution in 2020 when it was merged into the new Senja Municipality.
 The administrative centre of the municipality was the village of Skaland.
 Other villages included Finnsæter, Mefjordvær, and Senjahopen.
-The municipality is located on the western part of the large island of Senja.
+The municipality was located on the western part of the large island of Senja.

-At the time of its dissolution as a municipality on 1 January 2020, the 294 km2 municipality was the 281st largest by area out of the 422 municipalities in Norway.
-Berg was also the 406th most populous municipality in Norway with a population of 902.
-The municipality's population density was 3 PD/km2 and its population has decreased by 3.7% over the previous decade.
+Prior to its dissolution in 2020, the 294 km2 municipality was the 281st largest by area out of the 422 municipalities in Norway.
+Berg Municipality was also the 406th most populous municipality in Norway with a population of 888.
+The municipality's population density was 3 PD/km2 and its population has decreased by 5.7% over the previous decade.

 The municipality was the first place in the world to utilize a hydroelectrical power station in the mining community of Hamn.
 When the mining industry ceased, the "electrical adventure" did as well.
 The buildings are still located at Hamn, now functioning as a special hotel/lodge.

 The first female pastor in the Lutheran Church of Norway, Ingrid Bjerkås, worked in this parish, starting in 1961.

 General information

-Berg was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
-The southern part of Berg (population: 1,229) was separated from Berg to form the new Torsken Municipality on 1 January 1902.
+The parish of Berg was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+On 1 January 1902, the southern part of Berg (population: 1,229) was separated to form the new Torsken Municipality.
 This left Berg with 1,002 residents.
-The municipal borders have not changed since.
+The municipal borders did not change after that time.

-In March 2017, the Parliament of Norway voted to merge the municipalities of Berg, Torsken, Lenvik, and Tranøy.
-The new municipality will encompass the whole island of Senja plus part of the mainland.
-The new Senja Municipality will be established on 1 January 2020.
+In March 2017, the Parliament of Norway voted to merge Berg Municipality, Torsken Municipality, Lenvik Municipality, and Tranøy Municipality.
+The new municipality would encompass the whole island of Senja plus part of the mainland.
+The new Senja Municipality was established on 1 January 2020.